First, find the best keywords!

 You’ll also want to go further with your analysis of your competitor’s keywords.
 Review them just as you do your own – make sure they’re keywords that are widely searched, and figure out how to incorporate them into key phrases that generate sustained search interest.

-The meta description is a phrase or list of keywords that aren’t seen by the human viewers of your site, but are read by the search engines.
-It’s sort of a “second chance” to point out what your page or site is all about.
-As part of what we call “four-in-one” keyword optimization, we like to be sure our most important keywords are included in the page title, meta description, headers, and text of our home page.
+The meta description is a phrase that often shows up in the snippet of text Google shows below the link to your site.
+It’s a chance to point out what your page is all about.
+As part of what we call “four-in-one” keyword optimization, we like to be sure our most important keywords are included in the URL, page title, headers, and text of our home page, and to make sure the meta-description is compelling.

 The ALT attribute is also for the search engines and those who use browsers or readers for the visually impaired.
 It gives more information about an image, which otherwise wouldn’t have any value to the search engine.